 You should resolve a bug as

-INVALID if the issue described in the bug is clearly not a Mozilla bug or if the issue is intended behavior.
-The exceptions are bugs in other software which we have to work around and bugs that involve certain core Gecko modules.
-Bugs covered by this exception should not be
+INVALID, if the issue described in the bug is clearly not a Mozilla bug or if the issue is intended behaviour.
+The exception are bugs in other software which we have to work around.
+Bugs covering this exception should not be

 Resolving bugs as